 Raymond De Young

-Responding to climate disruption, resource limits and energy descent will require dramatic behavior change on a massive scale and over a long period of time.
+Responding to climate disruption, resource limits and energy descent will require dramatic behavior change on a massive scale.
+The changes we make will need to stick, over a long period of time, since there will be no "getting back to normal."
+We are, in short, confronting a new normal.
 One implication of this new bio-physical reality is the need for each one of us to become behavioral entrepreneurs.

-Many new, and newly re-learned, skills will be needed in order for us to respond well to the coming downshift.
-But none are more central than the abilities to cleverly problem-solve, to plan and manage our behavior, and to cope with the emotions resulting from our losing either an affluent lifestyle or the hope that perpetual growth will one day give us such a lifestyle.
+In order to respond well to the coming downshift, the behavioral entrepreneur will need to craft or adopt a great many new, and newly re-learned, skills.
+But none will be more central than the ability to cleverly problem-solve, to plan and manage behavior, and to cope with the emotions resulting from losing either an affluent lifestyle or the hope that perpetual growth will one day offer us such a lifestyle.

-These abilities all require a mental state called vitality.
+The skills and abilities needed to respond well to this emerging challenge, all require a mental state called vitality.
 Unfortunately, this mental resource seems to be in short supply these days.
 Since restoring and managing mental vitality become preconditions for our civil transition to durable living.
 The , and the related book , discuss a framework for this transition.
 See (Energy Bulletin, 2012).

 This transition, urgent as it may well be, will be difficult.
 The Workshop on Urgent Transitions, a research effort at the University of Michigan, is tasked with: (a) helping people to cope with what may be dramatic, and at times unnerving, behavior change, (b) helping people to plan for, motivate and maintain behavioral resilience and (c) helping communities to pre-familiarize themselves with living well within the limits of local ecosystems.